jlouis/etorrent/documentation/git.md

 # Submitting patches

-## Configuring gets user information
+## Configuring gits user information

 First, configure git so the patches have the right names in them: